jlgerber/cpp_happy_fun_time/session_02/session02.md

 ### Initialization

-Assigning an initial value to a variable.
+Assigning an initial value to a variable is known as initialization.
+It is common to declare and initialize variables at the same time, but it is not required.

 #### Example of Declaration and Initialization